okcompute/vim-python-tests-runner/README.md

 vim-python-tests-runner
 =======================

-An improved vim compiler for *running* tests written in Python programming language directly inside *Vim*.
+An improved vim compiler for *running* tests written in Python directly inside *Vim*.

 Introduction
 ============